m59peacemaker/node-workerize/README.md

 	// so... not really hog or zilla.
 Just perf. await perfHogzilla()

-	await cleanup() // destroy the worker when you're done running functions in it })
+	await worker.terminate() // terminate the worker when you're done running functions in it })
 ```